Trusted and Safe Bingo Sites

 - There’s an extremely clear complaints procedure which includes providing the name of the person dealing with the complaint.

-- They have simple and clear bonus rules and easy to find arcade game RTP information.
+- They have simple and clear bonus rules and easy to find game RTP information (and indeed, their game RTPs are generally higher than at other sites).

 - They have a full set of responsible gambling controls including the facility to freeze individual games (with 24 hours’ notice needed to unfreeze).